ederign/uberfire-docs/docs/uberfireExtensions/radExtensions.md

 #Uberfire RAD Extensions
-Uberfire RAD extensions or configurable workbench is  group of features divided in four main features: Plugin Management, Perspective Editor, Apps and JS APIs.
+Uberfire RAD extensions or configurable workbench is a group of features divided in four main sections: Plugin Management, Perspective Editor, Apps and JS APIs.

 ##Plugin Management

-Uberfire can be extensible by JS and HTML in web app, but this is both powerful and complex.
+Uberfire can be extended with JS and HTML in a web app.
+This is a very powerful feature, but can also be very complex.

-Plugin Management comes to solve this issue, making our users able to create new perspectives, screens, editors, splash screens and menus via an UI inspired by [JSFiddle](http://jsfiddle.net/).
+The Plugin Management extension solves this issue by allowing users to create new perspectives, screens, editors, splash screens and menus using a UI inspired by [JSFiddle](http://jsfiddle.net/).

 ![plugin management](pluginManagement.png)